Mysticeti: Reaching the Limits of Latency with Uncertified DAGs: in Production

-\textbf{From prototype to production} The roadmap spans from the initial deployment of the unchanged prototype code to the culmination of a production-ready version of \sysnamec deployed in \aquarium.
+\para{From prototype to production} The roadmap spans from the initial experimentation on the prototype code to a production-ready version of \sysnamec deployed in \aquarium.

 Explorations on how to integrate \sysnamec started in November 2023, with experimentation on the prototype code (\Cref{sec:implementation}) and an exploration of which existing \aquarium code components could be reused.
 We reached a significant milestone in February 2024: deploying a production-ready version of \sysnamec onto the geo-distributed private test environment.
-Initial testing was conducted on two testbeds, one comprising 137 validators with equal voting power, and one comprising 117 validators with voting power emulating the distribution observed in the \aquarium mainnet.
-We conducted stress tests mimicking traffic typically experienced by the blockchain, ranging from 100 to 5,000 transactions per second.
+Initial testing was conducted on a testbeds comprised of 137 validators with voting power that emulated the distribution observed on the \aquarium mainnet.
+We run stress tests that simulate typical blockchain traffic, ranging from 100 to 6,000 transactions per second.

+\iflongversion While the deployment went smoothly, the system's latency profile initially did not meet expectations.
+Although \sysnamec had sub-second P50 latency, it has noticeably higher tail latency and jitters.
+We discovered several contributing factors including inefficient synchronization of unevenly broadcasted blocks, and significant degradation under high CPU utilization in the QUIC networking implementation we used.
+The synchronization issue was not noticeable in the current \aquarium blockchain due to the higher latency of Bullshark.
+In an effort to address these challenges, we improved the fault tolerance and effectiveness of block synchronization.
+Also we migrated to TCP networking for node-to-node communication, with streaming of proposed blocks. \fi

-Thorough testing is a priority to gain confidence before the deployment of \sysnamec into a live mainnet.
-First, we developed and open-sourced a Domain-Specific Language (DSL) to swiftly construct \sysname's DAG scenarios\footnote{\dslcodelink}, facilitating comprehensive unit testing of \sysnamec under various conditions.
-This DSL simplifies testing by enabling the creation of diverse DAG structures such as missing proposers, and diverse successions of proposer-spots and parent-child block relationships.
-Additionally, the tool provides visual analysis capabilities through pretty prints.
+Thorough testing is essential to gain confidence before the deployment of \sysnamec into the \aquarium mainnet.
+First, we developed and open-sourced a Domain-Specific Language (DSL) to swiftly construct \sysname's DAG \footnote{\dslcodelink} under various scenarios, which simplifies the creation of diverse DAG structures such as missing proposers, and diverse selection of block ancestors.
+Also we used the deterministic simulated testing framework built for the \aquarium project to randomly inject network faults, network latency jitters and thread delays to \sysnamec.
+The system was verified to maintain safety and liveness under these randomly injected failures.
+In addition, many experiments with \sysnamec were carried out over the private testnet environment with high generated load, and sometimes down validators.
+We made sure the system stay live and latency growth is expected under these conditions.